cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 a designer to fabricate their design.
 In this primer, we'll become familiar with using FPGAs by emulating a design from lecture.

-1. Getting Started with Quartus
+1. Setting up a Quartus Project
 --------------------------------------------------------------------------

 FPGAs often come with _development environments_.
 These environments are